MicrosoftDocs/azure-stack-docs/azure-stack/operator/compare-azure-azure-stack.md

 ---
-title: Compare Azure Stack Hub and global Azure | Microsoft Docs
+title: Compare Azure Stack Hub and global Azure
 description: Learn how Microsoft provides Azure and the Azure Stack Hub family of services in one Azure ecosystem
 author: justinha